bee344/asset-hub-examples/README.md

 #### Relevant tooling

-The Asset Hub will come with the same tooling suite that Parity Technologies provides for the Relay Chain, namely [API Sidecar](https://github.com/paritytech/substrate-api-sidecar), [TxWrapper Polkadot](https://github.com/paritytech/txwrapper-core/tree/main/packages/txwrapper-polkadot), and the [Asset Transfer API](https://github.com/paritytech/asset-transfer-api).
+Asset Hub will come with the same tooling suite that Parity Technologies provides for the Relay Chain, namely [API Sidecar](https://github.com/paritytech/substrate-api-sidecar), [TxWrapper Polkadot](https://github.com/paritytech/txwrapper-core/tree/main/packages/txwrapper-polkadot), and the [Asset Transfer API](https://github.com/paritytech/asset-transfer-api).
 If you have a technical question or issue about how to use one of the integration tools, please file a GitHub issue so a developer can help.

 ##### Substrate API Sidecar

 Parity maintains an RPC client, written in TypeScript, that exposes a limited set of endpoints.
 It handles the metadata and codec logic so that the user is always dealing with decoded information.
 It also aggregates information that an infrastructure business may need for accounting and auditing, e.g. transaction fees.

-For the case of `foreign-assets`, the sidecar can fetch information associated with every foreign asset, which includes the assets `AssetDetails` and `AssetMetadata` through the endpoint `/pallets/foreign-assets`:
+For the case of `foreign-assets`, Sidecar can fetch information associated with every foreign asset, which includes the assets `AssetDetails` and `AssetMetadata` through the endpoint `/pallets/foreign-assets`:

 ```json
 {